philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 Azure Migrate > Servers , Databases and Web apps > create project

-<div align="justify">Select a Subscription, Resource group, Project name & Geography
-Under advanced chose the connectivity method you would like to use.
+Select a Subscription, Resource group, Project name & Geography Under advanced chose the connectivity method you would like to use.
 The options are Public Endpoint & Private Endpoint.
 The public endpoint will communicate with azure and send data over the internet and the private option will send the data over private connectivity.